-In 1923, Haudenosaunee Chief Deskaheh travelled to Geneva to speak to the League of Nations and defend the right of his people to live under their own laws, on their own land and under their own faith.
+In 1923, Haudenosaunee Chief Deskaheh traveled to Geneva to speak to the League of Nations and defend the right of his people to live under their own laws, on their own land, and under their own faith.
 Even though he was not allowed to speak and returned home in 1925, his vision nourished the generations that followed.

 A similar journey was made by Maori religious leader T.W.
 Ratana.
 To protest the breaking of the Treaty of Waitangi concluded with the Maori in New Zealand in 1840 that gave Maori ownership of their lands, Ratana first traveled to London with a large delegation first to petition King George, but he was denied access.
 He then sent part of his delegation to Geneva to the League of Nations and arrived there later himself, in 1925, but was also denied access.

 1981: Martínez Cobo Study

 In the history of indigenous issues at the United Nations, there is considerable thinking and debate on the definition of “indigenous peoples”, but no such definition has ever been adopted by any UN-system body.
 One of the most cited descriptions of the concept of the indigenous peoples was given by Jose R. Martinez Cobo, the Special Rapporteur of the Sub-Commission on Prevention of Discrimination and Protection of Minorities, in his famous Study on the Problem of Discrimination against Indigenous Populations.

 The study offered a working definition of “indigenous communities, peoples and nations”.
 In doing so he expressed a number of basic ideas to provide the intellectual framework for this effort, which included the right of indigenous peoples themselves to define what and who is indigenous.
 The working definition reads as follows: